 The outboard hoses and cables and the transom gel coat can be damaged if the engine(s) are tilted to full up position or turned in the wrong direction.
 Turn the steering wheel completely to one direction or the other before tilting up to determine which direction is best for your boat.

 2.9 Steering System

-Your Tiara Yacht is equipped with either a steer-by-wire steering system or a combination steer-by-wire/hydraulic steering system.
+Your Tiara Yacht is equipped with a steer-bywire steering system.
 Refer to your steering system owner's manual for more information.